axelerant/testimonials-widget/readme.txt

 = Shortcode and Widget Options =

 Please keep in mind that inheritance affects options.
-This means that changes made to Aihrus Testimonials > Settings will not affect current widget instance options.
+This means that changes made to Testimonials Widget > Settings will not affect current widget instance options.
 You must change the widget instance manually.
 However, if you create a new widget instance, then the global settings will apply.

 Further, global settings are the baseline for shortcodes.
 If you want to alter the shortcode appearance, then alter the shortcode options directly.

 Read [OPTIONS](https://github.com/michael-cannon/testimonials-widget/blob/master/OPTIONS.md).

-= Aihrus Testimonials Migration Helpers =
+= Testimonials Widget Migration Helpers =

 * Testimonials Widget pre 2.0.0 - Automatic upgrading
 * [GC Testimonials](http://wordpress.org/plugins/gc-testimonials-to-testimonials/)